 The Office of Councilmember is a part-time, compensated position.
-Currently, the annual salary for is \$180,895 annually for the office of Mayor and \$111,320 for the office of Councilmember.
+The annual salary is currently \$111,320 for the office of Councilmember.

 NOMINATION PAPERS

 Nomination papers must be filed with the County of Fresno Elections Office.
 Residency requirements MUST be verified by the Fresno City Clerk's Office prior to pulling nomination papers.
 The filing period for nomination papers is: